TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 42/Genesis 42.29.md

 ---

-And they came unto Jacob their father unto the land of Canaan, and told him all that had befallen them, saying,
+They came to Jacob their father, to the land of Canaan, and told him all that had happened to them, saying,